SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 System.out.println(min);
 ```

-- `round(a)` - Rounds the floating point value to the nearest integer using the normal math round rules (either up or down)
+- `round(a)` - Rounds the floating-point value to the nearest integer using the specified mathematical rules

 ```java live
 double roundedDown = Math.round(29.459);